You Make Me Feel (Mighty Real): Chart performance

-The song was Sylvester's first Top 10 hit in the United Kingdom, where it peaked at #8 on the UK Singles Chart in October 1978.
-In Sylvester's home country, the single was his second Top 40 hit, peaking at #36 on the Billboard Hot 100 chart in February 1979.
-The song also reached #20 on the Billboard Hot Soul Singles chart.
+The song was Sylvester's first top 10 hit in the United Kingdom, where it peaked at No. 8 on the UK Singles Chart in October 1978.
+In Sylvester's home country, the single was his second top 40 hit, peaking at No. 36 on the US Billboard Hot 100 chart in February 1979.
+The song also reached No. 20 on the Billboard Hot Soul Singles chart.
 A 12" single was released in 1978, with "Dance (Disco Heat)" as the A-side and "You Make Me Feel (Mighty Real)" as the B-side, and these two extended dance mixes proved to be very popular in dance clubs at the time.
 The two songs held down the top spot on the Billboard Dance/Disco chart for six weeks in August and September 1978.
 These two songs helped to establish Sylvester's career as a noted disco and dance music performer, both in the US and abroad.